akhilakadari09/Quench-The-Thurst/README.md

 # Quench-The-Thurst
-a game on water conservation
+A game on water conservation
+⚫Html
+⚫Css
+⚫Javascript(Basic)